GeorgeWebDevCy/drousia-map/README.md

 working.
 Update this file to change the built-in locations.

 ## Changelog
+### 2.13.1
+- Fix upload URL when a hidden `action` field overrides the form property

+### 2.13.0
+- Prevent default form submission to avoid redirect errors

 ### 2.12.0
 - Expanded documentation with detailed feature descriptions